What If I Get Sick? Sick Leave, and Short-term and Long-term Disability Leaves

 All regular and NR2 faculty members, including post-65 members, have up to 30 calendar days paid sick leave as detailed under article 15.06(a).
 These days are paid at full salary and benefits, and faculty members are not expected to make up or reschedule classes or other accountable time activities missed.
 Different departments have different practices regarding replacement and substitution, so please consult with your chair and/or dean.

-It is very important that if you suspect your illness or injury will necessitate you being away from more than a week, you should begin the application process for short-term disability by contacting HR.
+It is very important that if you suspect your illness or injury will necessitate you being away for more than 30 days, you should begin the application process for short-term disability as early as possible by contacting Health and Benefits.
 If it turns out you do not need the short-term disability benefits, there’s no harm done, and if it turns out that you do need the benefits, everything can proceed smoothly for you with no potential disruption in pay.

 If you become ill during your vacation, you are able to carry forward your vacation days when you return.